Implementing idempotent migration scripts for Neo4j

 Initial Load Performance Tuning & Legacy Cutover

-To maximize throughput during the initial load, disable auto-indexing temporarily, configure dbms.memory.pagecache.size to allocate 70% of available RAM, and tune dbms.tx_state.memory_allocation for large batch commits.
-Enable parallel execution by partitioning source data by primary key ranges and running concurrent driver sessions against separate Neo4j cluster members.
+To maximize throughput during the initial load, configure dbms.memory.pagecache.size to allocate a significant portion of available RAM (community guidance is 50–70% for write-heavy loads), and tune dbms.memory.heap.initial_size and dbms.memory.heap.max_size for large batch commits.
+Enable parallel execution by partitioning source data by primary key ranges and running concurrent driver sessions.
+Each session should be scoped to a single thread, as Neo4j Session objects are not thread-safe.

-Before Legacy System Decommissioning & Cutover, execute Graph Database Backup & Recovery Automation routines to snapshot the target database.
-Validate relationship cardinality, run db.schema.visualization() to confirm topology alignment, and execute a dry-run migration against a staging replica.
+Before cutover, take a full logical backup using neo4j-admin database dump.
+Validate relationship cardinality and run db.schema.visualization() (or inspect SHOW CONSTRAINTS / SHOW INDEXES) to confirm topology alignment.
+Execute a dry-run migration against a staging replica.
 Once checksums match and performance baselines stabilize, redirect application traffic to the Neo4j cluster and archive the legacy relational source.